 Serving in leadership roles within his medical school class, Tyler was inducted into the Raven Society – Virginia’s oldest and highest honor society.

 In his free time, Tyler took up marathon running, placing 50th in the 2004 Boston Marathon, and developed an appreciation for Civil War medical history, which he studied independently with history professors at UVA.

-After eight years in Virginia, Tyler moved farther South to complete is internship and residency training in ophthalmology at the University of Mississippi in Jackson.
+After eight years in Virginia, Tyler completed his internship and residency training in ophthalmology at the University of Mississippi in Jackson.
 Here Tyler served as chief resident, and developed special interests in cataract and the glaucomas.
-Seeking additional training in these areas, Tyler spent a fellowship year under the tutelage of world-renown surgeon, Garry P. Condon, at Allegheny General Hospital in Pittsburgh, Pennsylvania.
-Here Tyler helped develop novel surgical techniques which were presented at the 2012 American Glaucoma Society meeting, and accepted for publication into the Journal of Cataract and Refractive Surgery.
+Seeking additional training in these areas, Tyler spent a fellowship year in glaucoma and complex cataract surgery under the tutelage of Garry P. Condon, MD, at Allegheny General Hospital in Pittsburgh, Pennsylvania.
+Here Tyler helped develop novel surgical techniques which were presented at the 2012 American Glaucoma Society meeting, and published in the Journal of Cataract and Refractive Surgery.

 Tyler is board-certified by the American Board of Ophthalmology and is a member of the American Academy of Ophthalmology, the American Society for Cataract and Refractive Surgery, and the American Glaucoma Society.
 He instructs at cataract surgery skills transfer courses each year at the American Academy of Ophthalmology Annual Meeting, and finds joy in serving with Surgical Eye Expeditions on annual short-term cataract surgery mission trips in Bolivia and Peru.
 As a third-generation ophthalmologist at Kirk Eye, Dr. Tyler is proud to follow and carry on the family tradition begun by his grandfather, Dr. Harold Q. Kirk.